What is the role and responsibility of a director in Australia?

 If you have been accused of breaching your directors’ duties, it is important that you seek immediate legal advice in order to protect your rights and limit your personal liability.

-Contact Gibbs Wright Litigation Lawyers today for a free and confidential initial consultation about your directors’ dispute matter.
+Contact Gibbs Wright Litigation Lawyers today for a confidential initial consultation about your directors’ dispute matter.

 Related Publications